Why Invest Here?

-NEW!
-CPI CANADIAN PROTEIN INNOVATION CPI plans to build Saskatchewan’s first wet pea fractionation plant using both yellow cotyledon pea cultivars in the new Industrial Park.
+CANADIAN PROTEIN INNOVATION CPI plans to build Saskatchewan’s first wet pea fractionation plant using both yellow cotyledon pea cultivars in the new Industrial Park.
 CPI will purchase 100 acres in the Moose Jaw Industrial Park to build a $100M wet pea processing plant.

-Construction has been delayed but is planned to start in 2019 and be operational in 2019.
+Construction has been delayed but is planned to start in 2019 and be operational fall of 2021.
 The first phase will cost $65M and create 65 operational jobs.
 The second phase will cost $35M+ and create an additional 45-50 jobs.

 CPI will process pea protein concentrate, starch and fibre and will be exporting into Asia via Vancouver to Asia and into the US.
 CPI will process 100,000 metric tonnes of field peas annually.

 SIMPSON SEEDS is a major pulse processing plant in Moose Jaw exporting globally and is one of Canada’s Best Managed Companies.
 The company processes and exports specialty crops and selected seeds after buying from farmers throughout Saskatchewan.